 The Ides of March: Madness, Bracketology & Beating the Buzzer

-Warren Buffett says he’ll give a million dollars a year for life, to any one of his employees who correctly picks the Sweet Sixteen in this year’s NCAA Basketball Tournament (aka March Madness).
-They don’t need to pick a perfect bracket or the Final Four, or even the last team standing.
+Warren Buffett says he’ll give a million dollars a year for life to any of his employees who correctly picks the Sweet Sixteen in this year’s NCAA Basketball Tournament (aka March Madness).
+They don’t need to choose a perfect bracket, the Final Four, or even the last team standing.

 Good luck with that.